-Beneficiaries If you die before you receive all of the amounts in your IRA, payments from your IRA will be made to your beneficiaries.
+8.07 Beneficiaries-If you die before you receive all of the amounts in your IRA, payments from your IRA will be made to your beneficiaries.
 We have no obligation to pay to your beneficiaries until such time we are notified of your death by receiving a valid death certificate.

 You may designate one or more persons or entities as beneficiary of your IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during your lifetime.
 Each beneficiary designation you file with us will cancel all previous designations.
 The consent of your beneficiaries will not be required for you to revoke a beneficiary designation.
 If you have designated both primary and contingent beneficiaries and no primary beneficiary survives you, the contingent beneficiaries will acquire the designated share of your IRA.
 If you do not designate a beneficiary or if all of your primary and contingent beneficiaries predecease you, your estate will be the beneficiary.

 A spouse beneficiary will have all rights as granted under the Code or applicable regulations to treat your IRA as his or her own.

 We may allow, if permitted by state law, an original IRA beneficiary (the beneficiary who is entitled to receive distributions from an inherited IRA at the time of your death) to name successor beneficiaries for the inherited IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original IRA beneficiary's lifetime.
 Each beneficiary designation form that the original IRA beneficiary files with us will cancel all previous designations.
-The consent of a successor beneficiary does not designate a successor beneficiary, his or her estate will be the successor beneficiary.
+The consent of a successor beneficiary will not be required for the original IRA beneficiary to revoke a successor beneficiary designation.
+If the original IRA beneficiary does not designate a successor beneficiary, his or her estate will be the successor beneficiary.
 In no event will the successor beneficiary be able to extend the distribution period beyond that required for the original IRA beneficiary.

-If we so choose, for any reason (e.g., due to limitations of our charter or bylaws), we may require that a beneficiary of a deceased IRA owner take total distribution of all IRA assets by December 31 of the year of death.
+If we so choose, for any reason (e.g., due to limitations of our charter or bylaws), we may require that a beneficiary of a deceased IRA owner take total distribution of all IRA assets by December 31 of the year following the year of death.

-Required Minimum Distributions Your required minimum distribution is calculated using the uniform lifetime table in Regulations section 1.401(a)(9)-9.
+8.08 Required Minimum Distributions-Your required minimum distribution is calculated using the uniform lifetime table in Regulations section 1.401(a)(9)-9.
 However, if your spouse is your sole designated beneficiary and is more than 10 years younger than you, your required minimum distribution is calculated each year using the joint and last survivor table in Regulations section 1.401(a)(9)-9.

 If you fail to request your required minimum distribution by your required beginning date, we can, at our complete and sole discretion, do any one of the following.